-On the Network Preferences page the Wi-Fi will also show the Self-Assigned IP Address text instead of connected.
+On Mac’s Wi-Fi page the Wi-Fi will also show the Self-Assigned IP Address text instead of connected.
 This is a very annoying problem that can cause Internet to not work on your Mac.
 Not having a working Internet connection on your Mac due to Mac’s self assigned IP problem can prevent you for doing work and render your Mac useless.

 This solution works on all recent versions of macOS including macOS Ventura, macOS Monterey, macOS Big Sur and macOS Catalina.

 Fix Self-Assigned IP Address Issue on Mac

-You can use to solve the self-assigned IP address issue on your Mac running macOS High Sierra, macOS Mojave and the latest macOS Catalina.
+You can use to solve the self-assigned IP address issue on your Mac running macOS Ventura, macOS Monterey, macOS Big Sur, macOS Catalina etc.

 1. On your Mac launch finder and click on Macintosh HD.
 (Don’t see Macintosh HD?
 See here)

 2. Click on the Library folder and go to Preferences.

 3. Now click on the SystemConfiguration folder.

 4. Next put the following files in trash.